-For last week’s practice question, we quizzed participants on understanding ankle brachial index.
-68% of respondents chose the best answer.
+For last week’s practice question, we quizzed participants on the connection with hypoglycemia and hospitalizations.
+Almost all of the respondents chose the best answer.
 We want to clarify and share this important information, so you can pass it on to people living with diabetes and your colleagues, plus prepare for exam success!

 Before we start though, if you don’t want any spoilers and haven’t tried the question yet, you can answer it below: Answer Question